Contacting us is easy-peasy. To contact a specific shop, you can call them directly. We’ve also got some Frequently Asked Questions that may help you:

 - Sorry, at the moment we don’t have a van.
 But we are working on this!

 - We do occasionally hire a van, but this is pretty infrequent.
 It tends to be used for shifting stock between Durham and Byker, and if we can add in a collection or two we do do this.
-Fill in the contact form below and we’ll see what we can do.
+Currently this would only be on a Wednesday, and during normal shop hours.

 - How much do bikes cost?